 Welcome back!
-In this episode, we chat with Robert Patin of Patin & Associates.
+In this episode, we chat with Robert Patin of Creative Agency Success.
 He specializes in helping agencies grow by utilizing data-driven decision-making – while aiding agency owners to maximize profits, and reclaim their lives in the process!

 About Robert Patin…

-Robert is Managing Partner at Patin & Associates, a Los Angeles-based business management and consultancy firm.
+Robert is Managing Partner at Creative Agency Success, a Los Angeles-based business management and consultancy firm.
 He and his team help creative services agencies to grow their business, become more profitable and develop better strategies, a field in which he’s excelled for two decades.

 Not only has he been name-checked in both Forbes Entrepreneur, and The New York Post, he is someone I’ve really enjoyed talking to offline about all of these nerdy processed profitability finance questions that we enjoy tackling so much on the show!